-Lancelin is one of my favorite places for a getaway.
+Lancelin is one of my favourite places for a getaway.
 It is close enough to visit for the day, or you can spend a week up there enjoying the coast.
 Whether you are looking for Lancelin Camping or a luxury holiday house, there are lots of options

 One of the major attractions to Lancelin is the sand dunes, which provide hours of entertainment for sand boarding, motorbike riding and four wheel driving.